ProgrammingPrograms/KoneWay/README.md

 <h2 align="left">KoneWay</h2>

 ###
+-a
 <br clear="both">

 <h2 align="left">connecting city people with local farmers to buy fresh, homegrown fruit<br><br>This app lets city residents buy fresh fruit directly from local farmers—no middlemen involved.
-It's perfect for people who want to skip the supermarket and get high-quality, non-GMO produce they can trust. 🍏🍓<br><br>What’s next?<br>This is just the start!
-I’ll be updating the app regularly and adding new features to make it even better.
-I’m really looking forward to hearing your thoughts and feedback as I keep working on it.<br><br>If you’re into supporting local farmers or just love fresh fruit, take a look and let me know what you think!</h2>
+It's perfect for people who want to skip the supermarket and get high-quality, non-GMO produce they can trust. 🍏🍓<br>

 ###